akifumi-wachi-4/spolf/README.md

 ## Safety-Gym Experiment

 The source code necessary for our safety-gym experiment is contained in `/safety_gym_discrete` folder.
 Our experiment is based on [safety-gym](https://github.com/openai/safety-gym).
-Our proposed method utilize dynamic programming algorithms to solve Bellman Equation, so we modified `engine.py` to discrtize the environment.
-We attach modified safety-gym source code in `/safety_gym_discrete/engine.py`.
-To use the modified library, please clone [safety-gym](https://github.com/openai/safety-gym), then replace `safety-gym/safety_gym/envs/engine.py` using `/safety_gym_discrete/engine.py` in our repo.
-Using the following commands to install the modified library:

 ```bash
 cd safety_gym